tessercat/daoistic-book/blog/setting-the-bar/content.md

-should be protected from corruption and armed forces should be subject to law, we don’t need mythic heroes of the past, but normal people, because they know what’s real and what to do about it.
+should be protected from corruption and armed forces should be subject to law, we don't need heroes, we need normal people, because they know what’s real and what to do about it.